jamiethompson85/jamiethompson85.github.io/draft/register-adk-agent-in-gemini-enterprise.md

 ![OAuth Handshake Sequence](/assets/img/geminienterprise/oauth-infographic.png "OAuth Handshake Sequence Diagram") *Figure 3: The OAuth 2.0 "Handshake" Sequence*

+## OAuth 2.0 Handshake Sequence Overview

-Overview This diagram illustrates how we securely give the Python Agent permission to do work on your behalf without ever sharing your actual password with it.
+This diagram illustrates how we securely give the Python Agent permission to do work on your behalf without ever sharing your actual password with it.
 Think of this process like giving a valet a key to your car- you give them a specific key (the Access Token) that allows them to drive, but doesn't give them ownership of the car.

 **The OAuth Workflow Explained**